 On p.
-35 several specific questions are posed.
-Here are my responses:
+35 the Eastern Shore Tributary Strategy posed several specific questions.
+Here are my responses to those questions that involve nutrient management:

 How can consistent and comprehensive application of nutrient management plans on both agricultural and urban lands be achieved?
-Are there improvements that can be made to current agriculture nonpoint source control programs to better address nutrient issues?

-Nutrient management plans for nitrogen and phosphorous should be mandated immediately throughout the watershed and certainly within all RMAs.
-Limits should be based on available science, updated as appropriate, and not be put off using the need for "better science" as an excuse.
+Nutrient management plans for nitrogen and phosphorous should be mandated for all agricultural land throughout the watershed and certainly within all RMAs.
+Limits should be based on available science, updated as appropriate, and not be put off using the need for "better science" (e.g. PI) as an excuse.
+Urban nutrient management is vastly less important.